adrian7/shelltodo/README.md

 + AUTOLOAD: tells the script to load the todo list file before any action - `True` or `False`;
 + SHELLONLY: disables the interactive mode, and makes the script to go back to shell once the command(s) have been executed.
 When `False`, any call of the script from shell whithout the -q (quit) command will drop the user to interactive mode.
 Possible value `True` or `False`
 + HOMEDIR: the base directory to keep the todo.list file.
 You can set here an custom path, and thus have all users using the same todo list.
 Defaults  to the user's home directory.
 + OUTFILE: The script's output file.
-Replacing it with an absolute path will have the same effect as the overwrite the option above, and have the same result.
+Replacing it with an absolute path will have the same effect, will overwrite the option above, and have the same result.